sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/troubleshooting_s3a.md

 ```

-This produces a log such as this, wich is for a V4-authenticated PUT of a 0-byte file used
+This produces a log such as this, which is for a V4-authenticated PUT of a 0-byte file used
 as an empty directory marker

 ```